CLI Reference¶

 # 4. Inspect a single query

-dft query revenue --in faces/sales.yml --limit 10
+dft query faces/sales.yaml revenue --limit 10

 # 5. Render to terminal for quick check

-dft render faces/sales.yml --format terminal
+dft render faces/sales.yaml --format terminal

 # 6. Serve interactively